The simple principles of embroidery backing – when, how, and why?

 If you are embroidering on a towel, velvet, woolen fabric or other embroidered thread, to prevent the thread from slipping into the fabric, there are two different types of embroidery backing, namely water-soluble interlining and hot melt interlining.

 1. If you are not sure whether your fabric can withstand the temperature of the iron, just take a small piece of cloth for test.

 2. Inferior hot melt lining will leave stains and odors in your cloth, so we should buy good quality products.

 3. Never use a steam iron and press on the hot melt lining.

 4. Put a piece of paper on top of the embroidery, hot melt lining will be better to remove through the paper.

 Water soluble interlining tips:

-4. Embroidery with gold and silver thread, please avoid to use 100% polyester interlining.
-Try to use some natural materials embroidery lining (cotton or polyester with viscose).
-When thread and needle pass through, there is less friction and broken.
-This is true for any stitch yarns, but there are some special hints for the gold and silver thread.
+4. When you use gold and silver threads, avoid 100% polyester embroidery liners.
+Try using some natural materials for embroidery (cotton or polyester-viscose).
+The computer embroidery lining of natural materials is usually very soft, and there is less friction when the embroidery needle and embroidery thread pass through, so it is less broken.
+This is correct for any embroidery thread, but there are some special hints for gold and silver lines.